- Doctor: Dr Liz Hamblin

 If we don’t do this, then we simply create dependancy on us (which in turn creates unnecessary pressure on GP and hospital services) but more importantly it is ethically unfair on patients because it limits THEIR freedom and THEIR choice about THEIR own lives.
 Would you feel happy if this was taken away from you?

-What are we aiming for?
-(The 4 stages of Care Planning)
+What are we trying to achieve?
+The 4 stages of Care Planning

 - Hypertension (high blood pressure)